 Shaggy Dog Story

 "What?!
 That is it, I've had enough!
 This whole goddamn adventure has been nothing but pointless build ups towards pay offs that never happen."A Shaggy Dog Story is a plot with a high level of build-up and complicating action, only to be resolved with an anti-climax or ironic reversal, usually one that makes the entire story meaningless.
 The term comes from a type of joke (called "gildersome" in The Meaning of Liff) that worked the same way—a basic premise, a long amount of buildup, and a deliberately underwhelming punchline.
-The classic example is a man who bankrupts himself trying to return a shaggy dog to a rich family in England for reward money—when he finally makes it there, he's told that the dog "wasn't that shaggy" before the door's slammed in his face.
+The classic example is a man who finds a shaggy dog similar to one in a "Lost Dog" poster from a rich family, and bankrupts himself trying to return it to them in England for reward money—when he finally makes it there, he's told that the dog "wasn't that shaggy" before the door's slammed in his face.
 The End.
 For television, these stories tend to be found in two varieties: serious and comedic.
 Serious shaggy dog stories generally put the protagonist on a quest or goal, only to undermine the purpose at the last minute.
 For instance, a cop spends all episode trying to convict a criminal, only to watch the perp be hit by a car and die before he's brought to justice; or a doctor searches all episode for the cure to a mysterious illness, which seems to miraculously cure itself.
 This plot highlights the futility of characters' jobs, or the cruel ironies of life.
-Where the ending is not just absurd, but actively tragic, you have Shoot the Shaggy Dog.
+Where the ending is not just absurd, but actively tragic you have Shoot the Shaggy Dog.
 Comedic shaggy dog stories are often parodies, undercutting typical plot structures by offering a ridiculous coincidence or unforeseen twist, or even just making the entire episode irrelevant.
 The Simpsons enjoys these.
 Comedic shaggy dog stories can be frustrating in their randomness, but often succeed in execution.
 See also Gainax Ending.
 Can compare to All Just a Dream and Overly Long Gag, and overlap with Happy Ending Override.
 A reveal that It Was with You All Along may feel like this to the protagonist.
 For short stories which build up to an unbelievably wretched pun, see Feghoot.
 Compare with Non-Protagonist Resolver which may or may not involve this trope note .
 Contrast with Shaggy Frog Story, where a familiar story is mangled for comedic purposes.
 Can also lead to a "What Now?"
 Ending, should the protagonist himself realizes that his adventure is all for nothing.
 When this is the result of Bad Writing, it may be a Writer Cop Out.
 Not to be confused with Scooby-Doo, which is a cartoon featuring Shaggy's dog.
 Also not to be confused with Disney's The Shaggy Dog.
 Spoilers Ahoy!
 Since this trope is about stories' endings, spoilers are inherent and will be unmarked.

 —Black Mage, 8-Bit Theater